 At our Grow-a-Row Kids Farm Days children from summer camp programs in low income communities enjoy a day on the farm packed with harvesting and healthy eating.
 They enjoy the a day outside in the sunshine (or rain), play games, and taste the food they have picked.
 Best of all, they bring home a bag of produce for their families and harvest for others in need.
-To volunteer or for more information visit our form.
+Due to the COVID-19 pandemic, this program is currently suspended.

 Grow-a-Row Kids Classroom Education

-When the growing season ends the classroom education begins.
+When the growing season ends the classroom education begins, both virtually and in-person.
 We offer workshops and assemblies in schools to teach about AGAR, food insecurity, healthy eating, and agriculture.
-If you are interested in having AGAR at your school, contact Julie Rusin at [email protected]
+If you are interested in having AGAR at your school, contact Carla Villatoro at firstname.lastname@example.org.

 We visit schools to teach children and youth about food insecurity and offer them opportunities to help.

 Children love to eat what they make!
 Through hands on food preparation and games children learn to enjoy eating fresh produce.